dannybarrientos/playwright-in-java-sample-code/README.md

 - Superior auto-wait and asynchronous testing capabilities
 - Multi-browser support for Chromium, Firefox, and WebKit
 - Network interception and mocking capabilities
-- Rich debugging and codegen tools
+- Rich debugging and codegen toolss
 - Seamless integration with Java tools like JUnit and Cucumber

 You’ll learn: